mk12/sicp/notes/quote.md

 ## 2: Building Abstractions with Data

 > Developing a useful, general framework for expressing the relations among different types of entities (what philosophers call "ontology") seems intractably difficult.
 The main difference between the confusion that existed ten years ago and the confusion that exists now is that now a variety of inadequate ontological theories have been embodied in a plethora of correspondingly inadequate programming languages.
-For example, much of the complexity of object-oriented programming languages -- and the subtle and confusing differences among contemporary object-oriented languages -- centers on the treatment of generic operations on interrelated types.
+For example, much of the complexity of object-oriented programming languages---and the subtle and confusing differences among contemporary object-oriented languages---centers on the treatment of generic operations on interrelated types.
 (270)

 ## 3: Modularity, Objects, and State